-The operating agreement must include section 501(c)(3) of the Internal Revenue Code that requires every charity, educational institution, research organization, and religious organization to include provisions that prevent the nonprofit corporation from engaging in commercial activities that are unrelated to education, charity, science, or religious purpose.
+The operating agreement must include section 501(c)(3) of the Internal Revenue Code that requires every charity, educational institution, research organization, and religious organization to include provisions that prevent the nonprofit limited liability company from engaging in commercial activities.

 While your state may allow for an LLC to convert into a different type of business, it will still require you to dissolve the original LLC.

 Depending on the laws, this can be done by either phasing out the business over time or dissolving immediately as per the operating agreement.

 Is There a Filing Fee for Converting an LLC to a Nonprofit Organization?

 You should check with your state before converting your for-profit entity to reap tax exemption benefits.